Hand Therapy FAQs

 Is telemedicine less effective than in-office visits?

 When applied appropriately, treatment delivered via telemedicine can be just as effective as treatment delivered in-office.
-Telemedicine is appropriate for several kinds of hand therapy treatments, coaching appointments, and ergonomics assessments.
+Telemedicine is appropriate for several kinds of hand therapy treatments, appointments, and ergonomics assessments.

 So that your therapist can get an accurate diagnosis and recommend the appropriate treatment, your first appointment must take place in-office.